mssun/rpython-by-example/builtin-types/numeric.rst

    Some operations or built-in functions can be used in Python but currently not supported in RPython such as ``long()``, ``complex()``, ``conjugate()``, ``x ** y``, and ``float(nan)``.

+The following code illustrated some unsupported operations in RPython.

 .. literalinclude:: ../code/numeric_unsupported.py